eddyday/Arsenal/README.md

 Although relatively simple, the app is using several advanced techniques.
 React is at the core of the app and allows for blazing fast movement between pages.
 At build, a static site is generated, optimised for best performance.
 Some features include:

-* The grid layout on the homepage is created

 * The individual player pages themselves are programmatically generated using Gatsby's createPages API, which itself leverages Flux's bindActionCreators API.
 In this example, I am using wordpress' slugs to generate the required slugs for the new pages.

 * Advanced image-processing built into Gatsby allows for responsive images to be generated automagically, greatly boosting the load time.
 Images display with a blurred base64 as the correct images loads, ensuring the flow of the page is never disrupted.